-I’ve lived in Colorado my entire life and have to say that there is not a month I don’t love in this state!
+We’ve lived in Colorado our entire lives and have to say there is not a month we don’t love in this state!
 So, what is the best month to elope in Colorado?
-Whether it’s a warm summer July morning, crisp colorful September afternoon, or a fluffy snow-filled cold January day, I think that Colorado is stunning all year around.
-My recommendations to you though would change based on a few questions:
+Whether it’s a warm summer July morning, crisp colorful September afternoon, or a fluffy snow-filled cold January day, Colorado is stunning all year round.
+Our recommendations to you though would change based on a few questions:

 This guide will walk you through the best month to elope in Colorado based on your needs.

-Here’s the month-by-month scoop on the best month to elope in Colorado!
+Here’s the scoop on the best month to elope in Colorado!

 December, January, and February are true winter months in Colorado.
 They are typically the coldest temperatures.
 Although, remember that Colorado sees 360 days of sunshine a year.
 Temps in the mountains can range from 0 degrees to 35 degrees.
 Down below in the Boulder/Denver area, you can get a mixture of sunny, 60 degree days or a snowy blizzard.
 Snow is pretty much guaranteed in the mountains during these months!
 If a snowy, winter elopement in Colorado is what you’re dreaming of and you’re willing to wear extra layers under your clothes, December, January, and February are great months to elope in Colorado.
 The days are also shorter during the winter months, so if you don’t want to get up as early for a sunrise elopement or you want to celebrate with some close friends and family after sunset photos, the winter months are a great time to do so.
 The best part of these months?
 The mountain trails and parks tend to be less busy because of the colder weather, so you can get so many epic locations all to yourself.